 - A. Return customers' telephone calls and e-mails in a timely manner.
 In most instances, the return of a telephone call or e-mail within a twenty-four hour period is expected. - B. Telephone number changes are publicized by means of the agency website and other electronic communication as soon as possible. - C. Staff will maintain current and accurate voice mail and e-mail and "out of office" replies. - D. Supervisors provide new staff training in the area of telephone and e-mail procedures and protocols as part of orientation.

-Chapter 5 Policy 01 Revised: 07/01/2018,

-Bloodborne Pathogens 12/26/2023, 4/30/2024

-Authorizing Source: OSHA CRF 1910.1030; RCW 74.13.288; Chapter 296-823 Applies to: All Staff
+Chapter 5 Policy 01 Bloodborne Pathogens Revised: 07/01/2018, 12/26/2023, 4/30/2024 Authorizing Source: OSHA CRF 1910.1030; RCW 74.13.288; Chapter 296-823 WAC Occupational Exposure to Bloodborne Pathogens Applies to: All Staff